Northwest Pipe (NWPX)

 Playing a large role in the Integrated Pipeline (IPL) project in Texas to deliver ~350 million gallons of water per day, Northwest Pipe (NASDAQ:NWPX) is a manufacturer of pipeline systems for water infrastructure.

-- A drawback is its projected sales are flat for the next 12 months, implying demand will slow from its two-year trend
+- A downside is its projected sales are flat for the next 12 months, implying demand will slow from its two-year trend

-Northwest Pipe has some noteworthy aspects.
-If you like the company, the valuation seems fair.
+Northwest Pipe is solid, but not perfect.
+If you like the stock, the valuation seems reasonable.

 Why Is Now The Time To Buy Northwest Pipe?